xxjwxc/gormt/README.md

 is_out_func : true # Whether to output function
-is_foreign_key : true # Whether to mark foreign key or not is_gui : false # Whether to operate on gui is_table_name : false # Whether to out GetTableName function
+is_foreign_key : true # Whether to mark foreign key or not is_gui : false # Whether to operate on gui is_table_name : false # Whether to out GetTableName/column function
 is_null_to_point : false # database is 'DEFAULT NULL' then set element type as point
 is_web_tag: false
 is_web_tag_pk_hidden: false